Ruddisender22/Ruddisender22/README.md

 I am a **Computer Engineering student** with a deep passion for this discipline.
 I believe that the true difference between a functional product and a remarkable one lies in **deeply understanding every layer of the process.** As an engineer, I don't just write code; **I design solutions**.

+---

+### 📑 My Tools
-I also develop **open-source tools** designed to solve specific needs and optimize my personal workflow.
-I believe in sharing these solutions with the community—such as [Ruddis'-Tiny-Board](https://github.com/Ruddisender22/Tiny-Board)—so that anyone can use, learn from, or improve them.
+I develop **open-source tools** to solve specific needs and optimize my personal workflow.
+I believe in sharing these solutions with the community so that anyone can use, learn from, or improve them.

+* **[Ruddis' Tiny Board](https://github.com/Ruddisender22/Tiny-Board)**: A minimalist whiteboard designed for quick task management and brainstorming.

 ---